 Strong commercial acumen, to support successful service delivery and development, people management, budget control, business development, and revenue generation

-An inclusive and supportive management style balanced with strong leadership is a critical factor in the success of this role, to provide direction and implement change
+An inclusive and supportive management style balanced with strong leadership

-The equivalent of 33 days annual leave – (inc Bank Holidays) plus your birthday off!
+The equivalent of 33 days annual leave –( inc Bank Holidays) plus your birthday off!

 Wellbeing support and activities to help you maintain a great work-life balance